JuliaLang/Juleps/Formatting.md

 - percentages without intermediate rounding
 - custom character sets (for both significand and exponent)
 - alignment control
+- control printing of nested objects (e.g. print an array to full precision)

 ## Other languages
 A quick summary of other languages